bridgecrewio/checkov/docs/4.Integrations/Helm.md

 ```

 Note we skip check `CKV_K8S_21` for this process, which alerts on default namespace usage within Kubernetes manifests.
-Since HELM manages our namespaces, we always skip this internally when using the HELM framework, so we want to replicate the same behaviour here.
+Since helm manages our namespaces, we always skip this internally when using the helm framework, so we want to replicate the same behaviour here.